Department Diversity, Equity and Inclusion Philosophy

 We celebrate diversity in all its forms in every facet of our research, education, mentoring, professional service and social activities in and outside the department.
 Moreover, we are committed to inclusion and equity for access to services, facilities, equipment, resources and programs, and in all activities, including collaborations with peers and colleagues and interactions with the public.

-Update the department's bylaws to include a mission statement (stated above) on our stance against racial and all other forms of inequity in the sciences and academia (April 14, 2021).
+Updated the department's bylaws to include a mission statement (stated above) on our stance against racial and all other forms of inequity in the sciences and academia (April 14, 2021).

-Coordinate efforts to recruit Black, Indigenous, People of Color (BIPOC) students at local high schools and Historically Black Colleges and Universities (HBCUs) (July 1, 2021).
+Coordinated efforts to recruit Black, Indigenous, People of Color (BIPOC) students at local high schools and Historically Black Colleges and Universities (HBCUs) (July 1, 2021).

 Initiatives In Progress